jodinkansagor/data-structures-and-algorithms/README.md

 Includes simply checks to see if a value is there and returns true if it is and false if it isnt using a while loop.

 For toString, I first converted the list to an array and then used the built in toString method on that array.
 To convert the list to an array, I again used the while loop and pushed each value into a new array.

-# Linked List Insertions

-## Challenge
-Add methods to the class that 1. append a node to the end of the list, 2. insert before a node and 3. insert after a node.

-## Approach
-See white board images in assets

-## Solution
-See white board images in assets